jarekbryk/careerslinks/README.md

 –	If you don't know what you could be doing with your degree, Researcher Development team at the University of Sheffield runs a great [weekly column with profiles of non-traditional careers of life scientists](https://thinkaheadsheffield.wordpress.com/tag/sheffvista/).
 (I note here again that "non-traditional career" name is misleding, as the vast majority of life science students do not end up being lecturers; the academic career is an _alternative career_ - see the Taylor _et al._ 2016 paper in eLife mentioned above ).

-- A guy I met on a conference, Richi, has [a blog in which he interviews PhD students](https://phdetails.blogspot.com/p/whats-phdetails-all-about.html) from all around the place.
+- Richi De-Kayne, a PhD student in Bern, has [a blog in which he interviews PhD students](https://phdetails.blogspot.com/p/whats-phdetails-all-about.html) from all around the world.
 It's an excellent resource to figure out what PhD is, how to get there and what's next.
 Highly recommended.

 –	Do not miss this bit for a little laugh: [What is a graduate job?](https://wonkhe.com/blogs/what-is-a-graduate-job/).